Two Yoast google-analytics-plugin hacks for Wordpress

 Image by Getty Images via Daylife

-I love Wordpress.
-And I love Yoast’s Google Analytics plugin for Wordpress.
+I love WordPress.
+And I love Yoast’s Google Analytics plugin for WordPress.
 It makes installation of GA so much swifter.
 And I really hate hacking plugins because that means I have to be careful when I upgrade them.
 But there are two things that really stick in my craw:

 1. The RSS campaign tags are configured so that each article is it’s own campaign.